-Your doctor may prescribe a higher or lower dose depending on how you respond to the treatment.
+For CML and GIST, your doctor may prescribe a higher or lower dose depending on how you respond to the treatment.
 If your daily dose is 800 mg (2 tablets), you should take one tablet in the morning and a second tablet in the evening.

-The starting dose is 600 mg to be taken as 1 tablet of 400 mg plus 2 tablets of 100 mg once a day.
+The starting dose is 600 mg to be taken as one tablet of 400 mg plus 2 tablets of 100 mg once a day.